boisgera/pandoc/README.md

 [Pandoc] is the "document swiss army knife" made by [John MacFarlane]:

-  - a (command-line) tool,
+  - a command-line tool,

-  - a (Haskell) library,
+  - a Haskell library,

   - a document (meta-)model.

-If you need to convert some documents from one format into another, pandoc-the-command-line tool is what you need.
+If you only need to convert some documents from one format into another (say Markdown to HTML or Markdown to PDF), the command line tool is what you need.
-But if additionally you need to analyze, create or transform documents, you may find this library useful, especially if you're proficient in Python but don't know Haskell.
+But if additionally you need to analyze, create or transform documents, you may find this Python library useful, especially if you're proficient in Python but don't know Haskell.

 [Pandoc]: http://pandoc.org/